|

 voice for that commercial/narration/trailer they're casting.
 You want that

+voice to be yours.
 A producer, copywriter, or casting director looking for a new voice might

 listen to hundreds of demos or auditions before they find the one that